krxm107/ip/docs/README.md

    unmarks ALL the tasks in the list.
     ```
-    Nice!
-I've unmarked these tasks as not done yet:
+    OK, I've unmarked these tasks as not done yet:
         4. [T][ ] biology homework at 9pm
         3. [E][ ] physics meeting (from: 17 Jul 2026 to: 19 Jul 2026)
         2. [D][ ] chemistry meEting (by: 15 Jun 2026)
         1. [T][ ] biology MEETING at 3pm
     Your tasks have successfully been saved to the hard drive.
     Now you have 4 tasks in the list.
+    ```

 ## Wrapping up